Florida Flat Fee MLS Listing Service - Frequently Asked Questions

 What is a Florida Flat Fee MLS Listing?

 You may have heard real estate investors or other experienced sellers talking about listing on the MLS for sale by owner in Florida.
-This can be done by a Florida flat fee MLS listing service.
+This can be done with a Florida flat fee MLS listing service.
 Instead of hiring a real estate agent to list your property on the MLS, you can list your house on the MLS in Florida for a flat fee.
 This gives your property the exposure it needs to sell while saving you thousands on real estate commission.

 What is the MLS?